IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

+* *Premise 2: "If God is perfectly just, He cannot punish an innocent person"*
 * The critic may grant Divine Command Theory but still press the case
 * Even on Divine Command Theory, God cannot act **contrary to His own nature**
 * The critic then claims: retributive justice is essential to God's nature — so God cannot punish the innocent